-(a)Primarily represents foreign exchange and TRA liability remeasurement gains and losses.

-(b)Equity-based compensation represents non-cash compensation expense recognized in association with equity awards made to employees and directors.

-(c)Transaction and integration expenses primarily represent legal, accounting, and consulting expenses and fair value adjustments for contingent consideration related to our acquisitions.
-Restructuring expenses relate to the 2024 Restructuring Plan and those we committed to during the first and third quarters of 2023.
+(a) Primarily represents foreign exchange and TRA liability remeasurement gains and losses. (b) Equity-based compensation represents non-cash compensation expense recognized in association with equity awards made to employees and directors. (c) Transaction and integration expenses primarily represent legal, accounting, and consulting expenses and fair value adjustments for contingent consideration related to our acquisitions.
+Restructuring expenses relate to the 2024 Restructuring Plan and those we committed to during the first and third quarters of 2023, as well as impairment and restructuring charges related to office closures, relocations, and consolidations.